jonnor/ESC-CNN-microcontroller/report/report.md

 -->

-Gradient is a partial-derivative with respects to its inputs. measure how much the output of a function changes if you change the inputs a little bit
+A gradient is a partial-derivative with respects to its inputs.
+Measure how much the output of a function changes if you change the inputs a little bit.

-`TODO: describe Gradient Decent`

-Requires continious, smooth loss function, convex (only one minimum)

-Large steps when gradient is large, smaller steps when gradient is small
+Requires continious, smooth loss function, convex (only one minimum) Large steps when gradient is large, smaller steps when gradient is small

-Batch Gradient Descent.
-Stocastic Gradient Descent.
-Update
 Mini-batch Gradient Decent.
 Update parameters every $B$ samples Batch size hyperparameter

-1. Sample a batch of data
-2. Forward propagate the to compute output probabilities, calculate loss
-3. Backpropagate the errors to compute error gradients in entire network
-4. Update each weight by moving a small amount against the gradient

 Epoch.
 One pass through entire training set

-Update rule.
 Learning rate.
 Hyperparameter
-Too small and might not overcome saddle points
-Too big and might oscillate and always overshoot minimum

 The key to training multi-layer neural networks is *backpropagation*.

+1. Sample a batch of data
+2. Forward propagate the to compute output probabilities, calculate loss
+3. Backpropagate the errors to compute error gradients in entire network
+4. Update each weight by moving a small amount against the gradient

 [@BackpropagationNeuralNetworks]